mozilla/www.ccadb.org/cas/ALV.md

 * If you do not agree with the ALV results, add comments to the "Standard Audit ALV Comments", "NetSec Audit ALV Comments", "TLS BR Audit ALV Comments", "EVG BR Audit ALV Comments", "Code Signing Audit ALV Comments", or "S/MIME Audit ALV Comments" fields to indicate that the SHA-256 fingerprint is listed correctly in the audit statement.
 * If the audit statement is indeed missing the SHA-256 fingerprint for the certificate, then file an [Incident Report](https://www.ccadb.org/cas/incident-report), and add the link to the Incident Report to one of the "...ALV Comments" fields.

-Important clarifications:
+**Important**:

 * If the CA Owner has a currently valid audit report at the time of creation of the intermediate certificate, then the current audit statement does not need to be updated and the new certificate must appear on the CA Owner's next periodic audit reports.
 * Intermediate certificates that contain "Server Authentication" in the [Derived Trust Bits](fields#formula-fields) field are considered to be technically capable of issuing TLS certificates, and they must be listed in the corresponding CA Owner’s Audit report.
 * If multiple intermediate certificates with the same Subject + SPKI have been issued, each one must have their SHA-256 Fingerprint listed in appropriate audit statements according to the [Derived Trust Bits](fields#formula-fields) field.
-* Cross-Certificates are also considered intermediate certificates, which must also be audited and specifically listed in the applicable audit statements according to the [Derived Trust Bits](fields#formula-fields) field.
+* Cross-certificates are also considered intermediate certificates, which must also be audited and specifically listed in the applicable audit statements according to the [Derived Trust Bits](fields#formula-fields) field.
 * Self-signed certificates that share a Subject + SPKI with a root certificate that is included in a Root Store are treated by Root Store Operators as intermediate certificates because they chain up to an included root, so these certificates must also be listed in the applicable audit statements according to the [Derived Trust Bits](fields#formula-fields) field.
     * An example of this situation is when an older version of a root certificate exists and a newer version of the root certificate is created.
 In this case, a valid chain may be constructed as: leaf --> untrusted root --> trusted root.
 In other words, that "untrusted" root is technically trusted by the Root Store Operator because it chains to a trusted root, so it's SHA256 fingerprint must also be listed in the applicable audit statements.